4est-is-Forrest/square-iron/content/docs/about/overview.md

 * **Natural Language Processing**: Build models to provide guess and confidence on the nature of any given email
 * **Queue Monitoring & Notification Automation**: Watch a queue and decide whether to notify or route ticket elsewhere
 * **Bridge Ticket Creation & Continuity Automation**: Create any new bridge tickets, locate existing active bridge tickets and ensure field equivalents are identical between separate ServiceNow instances

+Either I am approached with an idea or I search for areas to implement automation.
+Both have resulted in thorough experience with using Python to interact with a wide range of applications and technologies.
+The same is true with accomplishing a large variety of objectives and solutions.

 ###